shinushibu1798/recordLinkage/README.md

 ## Results
 --Wesley--

-## Any improvements we could have made
+## Improvements we could have made

 Since record linkage is very dependent on the dataset, we could use techniques such as fuzzy word matching and hierarchical clustering to make the data more generalised so that it is easier to account for noise between matches in datasets.